Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/percentage/simplification.md

 But what if the data in the question is weird?<br>
 E.g. Calculate 14.28% of 63.<br>
-Then we need to know the equivalent percentage values of a few fractions
+Then we need to know the equivalent percentage values of a few fractions.